frequency-chain/frequency/README.md

     make build
     ```

-    Above will build frequency with all frequency features.
+    Above will build Frequency with all features.
 Alternatively you may run following command to build with specific features:

     ```sh
     make build-no-relay